xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 Restart DomU.
 You should see a new `enp0s0` (or `eth1`) network device in DomU.
 This is the virtual function of first Ethernet controller (pci device 01:00.0) that resides in DomD.

+## TSN1 pass-through

+In this release TSN1 network interface is assigned to DomU.
+DomU still used XEN PV Network for NFS boot, because this is more convenient.
+DomU expects that TSN1 ip address will be assigned using DHCP.
+User can provide own IP address by editing `/etc/systemd/network/tsn1.network` file.

+vmq0 interface is disabled in this release.
+But it can be enabled back by un-commenting corresponding line in `/etc/xen/domu.cfg` file in Dom0.